Kahkashan25SH/4rth-Assignment-Table-Schedule/README.md

 Weekly Class Schedule
 Description
 This repository contains a project that displays a Weekly Class Schedule using an HTML table.
 The table includes the days of the week as columns and time slots as rows, spanning from 9 AM to 5 PM.
 The schedule is designed using rowspan and colspan to accurately reflect class durations and to create a clean, organized layout.
-The project demonstrates the use of HTML and basic CSS for table styling.
+The project demonstrates the use of HTML and basic Enternal CSS for table styling.

 Features
 Organized Layout: Days of the week and time slots for easy schedule management.